|

 While at the Zealand Falls Hut, I met Bruce's wife and his other

 gorgeous daughter!
-She was more my age, but the other was better
+She was more my age, but it would have been difficult

-looking, although this one was no slouch.
-I picked up a tip at the
+to decide which was better looking.
+I picked up a tip at the hut

-hut about a former thru-hiker named Dan Harty that puts up hikers
+about a former thru-hiker named Dan Harty that puts up hikers near

-near Crawford Notch.
-This sounded interesting, so I said goodbye
+Crawford Notch.
+This sounded interesting, so I said goodbye to the

-to the ladies and continued on past Zealand Falls, down to the valley
+ladies and continued on past Zealand Falls, down to the valley floor,

-floor, where along the base of Whitewall Mountain the trail followed
+where along the base of Whitewall Mountain the trail followed an

 Pond Shelter to check it out and read the register.
 The Shelter